SlugTools/api/README.md

 # SlugTools API

 > [!WARNING]
-> I've pulled this project down, couldn't pay for [slug.tools](https://slug.tools) anymore lol, might put put a static version on GitHub Pages sometime
+> I've pulled this project down, couldn't pay for [slug.tools](https://slug.tools) anymore lol, might put a static one on GH Pages

 > [!NOTE]
 > Want to check out how it worked? – view on [YouTube](https://youtu.be/LLvofw0o0KU?si=nDlIif5uo2x-nZjj)